xiigroup/Unified-Messaging/README.md

 UMG, Send and Receive Whatsapp and SMS messages from any system.

 # Sample PHP Usage
-This sample php code send an sms message and returns the response in json. to send a whatsapp message replace  sms with **whatsapp**
+This sample php code send an sms message and returns the response in json. to send a whatsapp message replace sms with **whatsapp**, response of sms and whatsapp is not the same.
 Replace **DOMAIN** , **API_USERNAME** & **API_KEY** with your API user Information.

 ```<?php